amowry/WARBL2/README.md

 *  I used the Adafruit ItsyBitsy NRF52840 Express for prototyping WARBL, so the easiest way to set up the IDE is to install the Adafruit boards package, [following the instructions here](https://learn.adafruit.com/adafruit-itsybitsy-nrf52840-express/arduino-support-setup).

-* Move the boards.local.txt file from the "firmware" directory in the repository into the directory on your machine that contains the boards.txt file for the Adafruit NR52 boards, typically found here:
+* Download the code from the repository, and move the boards.local.txt file from the "firmware" directory into the directory on your machine that contains the boards.txt file for the Adafruit NR52 boards, typically found here:

    * Windows: `C:\Users\(username)\AppData\Local\Arduino15\packages\adafruit\hardware\nrf52\1.3.0`